 Meaningful travelers are humble, and let their actions speak for their ideals.
 Rather than only being concerned about their wants and needs, they factor in others’.

-10. They’re making plans to visit that town that’s not even on the map.
+10. Making plans to visit that town that’s not even on the map.

 Long gone are the days where checking off major cities and sights sufficed as travel.
 Meaningful travelers go deeper, go further.
 They don’t believe in “flyover countries.”
 They go there.
 Then stay awhile.

-11. They’re keeping their social media use in check.
+11. Keeping their social media use in check.

 And their smart phone, too.